 Here’s a quick look at what’s currently available, province by province, followed by an FAQ:

-Ontario: PROLINE Sports Lottery featuring limited parlay wagering.
-Available at Ontario lottery retailers only.
+Ontario: PROLINE Sports Lottery featuring limited parlay wagering and single-game betting.
+Available at Ontario lottery retailers and online.
 Online app for bet building only.

-British Columbia and Manitoba: PlayNow.com Sports Lottery featuring single-game and parlay wagering.
+British Columbia and Manitoba: PlayNow.com and Sports Action sports lottery products single-game and parlay wagering.
 Available online at PlayNow.com and BC and Manitoba lottery retailers.

-Alberta, Saskatchewan, Nunavut, Northwest Territories, and Yukon: Sports Select Lottery featuring limited parlay wagering.
-Available at provincial lottery retailers and kiosks only.
+Alberta, Saskatchewan, Nunavut, Northwest Territories, and Yukon: Sports Select Lottery now featuring single-game and parlay wagering.
+Available at provincial online and at lottery retailers and kiosks.
+Plus, PlayAlberta.ca is now offering online sports betting in Alberta.

 Newfoundland and Labrador, Nova Scotia, Prince Edward Island, and New Brunswick: PROLINE and STADIUM BETS Sports Lottery featuring single-game and parlay wagering.
 Available online and at provincial lottery retailers.